 Not too long ago a story came across my social media account regarding a dog badly hurt at a dog park in Prince William County.

 Several years ago I had a client dog severely maul a goofy pup at a dog park in Fairfax County.
 The person walking the dog midday was given explicit instructions to avoid dog parks with this dog.
 The dog walker felt she knew best and ignored the client’s instructions.
+This dog was very fearful of other dogs.
+Though we got her to the point where she could calmly walk in areas where there were other, controlled, behaved dogs, this dog was never going to be dog park material.
+She only allowed a couple dogs that she grew up with to approach her.
+The dog walker felt that calm behaviors on walks when other dogs were around now meant she was safe for dog parks.

 Though many dog owners think dog parks are the best thing out there, many dogs brought to dog parks should have alternative methods of exercising used.
 I would like to look at dogs that should not be at dog parks.